nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

                       type: string
                 ...

-            - Sample netwrok-config for Linux Bonding over CX5 NICs on Compute nodes using new os-net-config is shown below
+            - Sample network-config for Linux Bonding over CX5 NICs on Compute nodes using new os-net-config is shown below

                 ...
                   - type: linux_bond